NVIDIA/framework-reproducibility/README.md

 Note that, currently, you only need to install and use this package if you're using a version of TensorFlow for which there is a determinism patch available.
-There is currently no patch available for TensorFlow versions 2.1 or greater because the effect of the patch that was developed for earlier versions has been upstreamed into these newer versions.
+There is currently no (officially released) patch available for TensorFlow versions 2.1 or greater because the effect of the patch that was developed for earlier versions has been upstreamed into these newer versions.

 The next release of this package (version 0.4.0) will include an `enable_determinism` function that can be applied to any version of TensorFlow